postfinance/discovery/README.md

 --ca-cert=STRING                             Path to a custom tls ca pem file.
 Certificates in this file are added to system cert pool ($DISCOVERY_CA_CERT).
 ```

 With `--oidc-roles` you can specify a comma separated list of roles, that can register servers, namespaces and services.
+Those roles can also issue machine access tokens.

 To login run: